-In addition, the Commission is responsible for reviewing applications for the construction and operation of LNG facilities, analyzing the design of proposed LNG plants, reviewing site compliance with federal safety standards, coordinating with the US Coast Guard on waterway suitability assessments for LNG import/export terminals, completing post-authorization final design review, reviewing design change requests, approving compliance with conditions, and conducting construction and operation inspections.
+The Commission is responsible for reviewing applications for the construction and operation of LNG facilities, analyzing the design of proposed LNG plants, reviewing site compliance with federal safety standards, coordinating with the U.S. Coast Guard on waterway suitability assessments for LNG import/export terminals, completing postauthorization final design review, reviewing requests, design change approving compliance with conditions, and conducting construction and operation inspections (which will be discussed in Objective 2.2: Safety).